A new McKean-Vlasov stochastic interpretation of the parabolic-parabolic Keller-Segel model: The one-dimensional case: Introduction

 The standard $d$-dimensional parabolic--parabolic Keller--Segel model for chemotaxis describes the time evolution of the density $\rho_t$ of a cell population and of the concentration $c_t$ of a chemical attractant:

 See e.g. Corrias~\cite{Corrias2014}, Perthame~\cite{perthame} and references therein for theoretical results on this system of PDEs and applications to Biology.

 Recently, stochastic interpretations have been proposed for a simplified version of the model, that is, the parabolic-elliptic model which corresponds to the value $\alpha=0$.
 They all rely on the fact that, in the parabolic-elliptic case, the equations for $\rho_t$ and $c_t$ can be decoupled and $c_t$ can be explicited as the convolution of the initial condition~$c_0$ and the kernel $k(x)=-\frac{x}{2 \pi |x|^2}$.
 Consequently, the stochastic process of McKean--Vlasov type whose $\rho_t$ is the time marginal density involves the singular interaction kernel~$k$.
 This explains why, so far, only partial results are obtained and heavy techniques are used to get them.
-Ha\v{s}kovec and Schmeiser~\cite{haskovec-schmeiser} introduce a kernel with a cut-off parameter and obtain the tightness of the particle probability distributions w.r.t. the cut-off parameter and the number of particles.
-They also obtain partial results in the direction of the propagation of chaos.
-In the subcritical case, that is, when the parameter~$\chi$ of the parabolic-elliptc model is small enough, Fournier and Jourdain~\cite{fournier-jourdain} obtain well--posedness of a particle system without cut-off.
-In addition, they obtain a consistency property which is weaker than the propagation of chaos.
-They also describe complex behaviours of the particle system in the sub and super critical cases.
-Cattiaux and P\'ed\`eches~\cite{cattiaux-pedeches} revisit the well-posedness of the particle system by using Dirichlet forms.
+In ~Jabir et al.~\cite{JTT}, one may find a short review of the works by Ha\v{s}kovec and Schmeiser~\cite{haskovec-schmeiser}, Fournier and Jourdain~\cite{fournier-jourdain} and Cattiaux and P\'ed\`eches~\cite{cattiaux-pedeches}.

+Budhiraja and Fan \cite{Budhiraja} have studied a McKean--Vlasov SDE related to a parabolic--parabolic version of the model with cut-off and a forcing potential term.
+Under a suitable convexity assumption, they obtain uniform in time concentration inequalities for the corresponding particle system and uniform in time error estimates for a numerical approximation of the exact McKean--Vlasov process.

-We here propose a new type of stochastic interpretation which can be seen as the McKean-Vlasov representation of the mild formulation of the equation satisfied by~$\rho_t$.
-This representation has the advantage to concern the parabolic-parabolic model ($\alpha >0$).
-It involves a quite different interaction kernel than the above mentioned approaches, and actually such an interaction does not seem to have been studied in the literature.
-At the particle level, each particle interacts with all the past of each other particle by means of a time integrated singular kernel (for the well-posedness and propagation of chaos property of the partice system, see our companion paper~Jabir et al.~\cite{JTT}).
-At the mean-field level studied here, the McKean-Vlasov limit process interacts with all the past time marginals of its probability distribution.
+We here deal with the parabolic--parabolic system ($\alpha >0$) without cut-off and study the McKean-Vlasov stochastic representation of the mild formulation of the equation satisfied by~$\rho_t$.
+This representation involves a singular interaction kernel which is different from the one in the above mentioned approaches and does not seem to have been studied in the McKean-Vlasov non-linear SDE literature.
 The system reads